cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 that behaves as a random oracle, i.e., its response must be uniformly distributed on the set of outputs (uniformity property).
-Instantiating one of these protocols with an elliptic curve group motivates the term "hashing to the curve", i.e., mapping bitstrings to points on an elliptic curve.
+Instantiating one of these protocols with an elliptic curve group motivates the term "hashing to the curve", i.e., encoding bitstrings to points on an elliptic curve.

 The hash2curve(alpha) function can be easily constructed by